ScrollPrize/scrollprize-website/docs/20_community_projects.md

   </video>
 </figure>

-The main tool that the segmentation team (contractors and volunteers) currently uses is Volume Cartographer.
+The main tool that the segmentation team currently uses is Volume Cartographer.

 This tool was originally created by EduceLab (in particular Seth Parker), and is now being improved both by EduceLab and the Vesuvius Challenge community.
 The tool has been improved greatly, with more accurate and faster segmentation algorithms and UI improvements.